daelsepara/zil-numbers/README.md

 # zil-numbers

-Demonstrates how to get numbers from user input using READLINE.
+Demonstrates how to get numbers from user input using **READLINE**.
 It can also be used with different bases, e.g. base 2, 10, 16, etc, up to base 36 (using characters a-z for numbers greater than 10)

 ## POWER (BASE EXP)